petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/publications-permissions.md

 | Update | Update publications you can view; this includes the ability to work in a publication and edit the publication's name and description. |
 | View | View all publications in the Liferay instance; this includes the ability to review each publication's changes. |

-Users with these permissions can perform these actions on existing publications.
+Users with these permissions can perform actions on existing publications.

 ![Users can view, update, publish, delete, and manage permissions on existing publications.](./publications-permissions/images/04.png)